 Attend Market Day

-This is an excellent option if you want an experience that will really immerse you in the town’s culture and make you feel like a local in the process.
+This is an excellent option if you want an experience that immerses you in the town’s culture and makes you feel like a local.
 So, if you’re in Clifden on a Friday, don’t miss out on Market Day.

 It’s year-round, but naturally, the best time to be outside is in the warmer months.
 Picture a Friday morning with a steaming coffee and a fresh pastry as you sit, and people watch.

 - Location: Market Square, Clifden

-- Insider Tip: Get here right at the start, as most sellers are cleaned out by noon.
+- Insider Tip: Get here at the start, as most sellers are cleaned out by noon.